 Tips for planning your pool

 Momentum Pools can build or renovate all types of swimming pools from lap pools sitting atop apartment buildings to backyard pools swollen with neighbourhood kids on a summer heatwave.
-We build pools from the perspective of the end user: People … like you.
+We build in-ground pools from the perspective of the end user: People … like you.

 Whilst our “pool building egos” are stroked by the ideas of negative edges, wet decks and acrylic windows, the fundamentals of building a great outdoor space of which the pool is one part there-of remain the same:

 - Consult with all relevant parties (client, house builder, landscaper, designer)